 Student attendance is critical to academic success.
 Parents are encouraged to schedule student absences when school is not in session.
 A parent requesting release time for their child shall communicate, in writing, with the school office.
 This communication shall include the dates the child will be absent from school as well as the reason for the absence.

-Excused: A valid cause for absence includes illness, observance of a religious holiday or religious instruction, death in the immediate family, family emergency, attending a military honors funeral to sound TAPS (grades 6-8 only), other situations beyond the control of the student, other circumstances that cause reasonable concern to the parent/guardian for the student’s safety or health, or other reason as approved by the Superintendent or designee.
+: A valid cause for absence includes illness, observance of a religious holiday or religious event, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student’s mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS (grades 6-8 only), or other reason as approved by the Superintendent or designee.

 Additionally, a student will be excused for up to 5 days in cases where the student’s parent/guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat-support postings.
 The Board of Education, in its discretion, may excuse a student for additional days relative to such leave or deployment.
 A student and the student’s parent/guardian are responsible for obtaining assignments from the student's teachers prior to any excused for ensuring that such assignments are completed by the student prior to his or her return to school.

-For a student to be released from school as an excused absence to observe a religious holiday or for religious instruction, parents should give written notice to the Building Principal at least five calendar days before the student's anticipated absence.
+For a student to be released from school as an excused absence to observe a religious holiday or for a religious event, parents should give written notice to the Building Principal at least five calendar days before the student's anticipated absence.
 Teachers will provide the student with an equivalent opportunity to make up any examination, study, or work requirement.
-Please see Board Policy 7:80 Release Time for Religious Instruction/Observance for additional information.
+Please see Board Policy 7:80 Release Time for Religious Instruction/Observance

 If you need to take your student out of school, this form (Student Absence Request